 7. After the restore point is made, you’ll notice “The Restore” point was set up successfully message.
 After that, you can now close the System Properties dialog.

 To sum it up, restore points are undoubted can be thought of as a system backup.
 Even you might not need it for a very long time, however, when you do, you will be grateful you have them.
 Apart from that, a system restore does not need anything of you once you’ve set up it and enables.
-Its performance hit is insignificant, at the same time, the disk space issues are managed easily too, therefore, there’s no reason for you to use it.
+Its performance hit is insignificant, at the same time, the disk space issues are managed easily too, therefore, there’s no reason for you to not using it.
+Read the process to revert Windows to the previous restore point .